Michigan Court of Appeals; Docket #356609; Unpublished

 General Ability / Normal Life Element of Serious Impairment (McCormick Era: 2010 – Present) [§3135(5)**]

-Drucilla Marie Carter was involved in a hit-and-run motor vehicle crash that caused her vehicle to crash into a median and flip over.
-Carter alleged that she injured her hip in the crash and that her injuries caused her to need hip surgery.
+Drucilla Marie Carter was involved in a hit-and-run motor vehicle collision that caused her vehicle to crash into a median and flip over.
+Carter alleged that she injured her hip in the crash and caused her to need hip surgery.
 In her subsequent action against Progressive seeking uninsured motorist coverage under her automobile insurance policy, Progressive moved for summary disposition, arguing that Carter’s hip injuries were entirely preexisting and that there was no change in her general ability to lead her normal life after the crash.
-Progressive relied on the fact that Carter began receiving treatment for her hip pain in 2001; she occasionally took time off of work before the crash because of hip pain; she had undergone multiple rounds of physical therapy and received injections for her hip pain prior to the crash; surgery was her “only option for a year before the accident occurred”; she did not complain of hip pain at the hospital on the day of the crash; and there were no x-rays or MRIs supporting her claim that her preexisting hip injuries were aggravated by the crash.
-Moreover, Carter testified that the only reason she did not engage in some of the leisure activities she enjoyed before the crash, after the crash, was the fact that she did not “have the desire to.”
+Progressive relied on the fact that Carter began receiving treatment for her hip pain in 2001; the fact that she occasionally took time off of work before the crash because of hip pain; the fact that she had undergone multiple rounds of physical therapy and received injections for her hip pain prior to the crash; the fact that surgery was her “only option for a year before the accident occurred”; the fact that she did not complain of hip pain at the hospital on the day of the crash; and the fact that there were no x-rays or MRIs supporting her claim that her preexisting hip injuries were aggravated by the crash.
+Moreover, Progressive relied on Carter's testimony that the only reason she did not engage in some of the leisure activities after the crash that she enjoyed before the crash was the fact that she did not “have the desire to.”
 Ultimately, based on these facts, the trial court granted summary disposition in Progressive’s favor.

-The Court of Appeals affirmed the trial court’s summary disposition order, holding that all the above facts weighed against a finding that Carter’s hip injury was in any way caused or aggravated by the crash and that, as a result, Carter failed to establish that she sustained an objectively manifested impairment as a result of the crash.
+The Court of Appeals affirmed the trial court’s summary disposition order, holding that all the above facts weighed against a finding that Carter’s hip injury was in any way caused or aggravated by the crash.
 The Court determined that Carter’s hip problems were “chronic for years and had deteriorated sufficiently preaccident to require surgery,” and that there was “no evidence [establishing] that her condition changed from the accident.”

 “In this case, plaintiff claims that she suffered an objectively manifested impairment attributable to the accident.
 She argues that the accident served as the triggering event that caused her to have to get hip surgery, but she offers no evidence in support of a causal connection between the surgery and the accident.
 In fact, the evidence suggests the opposite.
 For instance, the record reflects that plaintiff occasionally took time off from work before the accident because of hip pain.
 She had been to physical therapy multiple times and received several injections.
 She essentially exhausted her nonsurgical treatment options, and as Dr. William Higgenbotham stated a full year before the accident occurred, surgery was her ‘only option.’
 She began treatment for the hip pain in 2013 but evidence of her left hip condition indicates that it existed as early as 2001.
 Surgery had been her only option for a year before the accident occurred, and plaintiff offers us no evidence that the accident so aggravated her hip pain that surgery had to be scheduled immediately.
 Plaintiff claims that she held off on the surgery and, had it not been for the accident, she would have held off indefinitely.
 Yet again, she offers us no evidence to support her claim.
 Further, the record indicates that plaintiff went back to work two days after the accident and worked until her surgery.
 This evidence indicates that whatever hip pain she experienced postaccident constituted pain no more debilitating than that which she experienced before the accident.